Can the Efron-Petrosian Method Recover the Inverse-Square Distance Law for Simulated Radio Pulsar Fluxes?: Analysis

 \subsection{Diagnosis of the failure of E-P method}

-In order to get to the bottom of the reason for why E-P method does not work, we first outline the reasons because of which pulsars are culled from the final output in {\tt PsrPopPy}.
-Candidate Pulsars get truncated from the final sample due to one or more of the following reasons~\cite{PsrPopPy}: \begin{enumerate} \item SNR $<$ threshold. \item Due to pulse smearing when the effective pulse width is greater than the pulsar period~\cite{handbook}.
+In order to identify the underlying cause as to why the E-P method does not work, we first outline the reasons because of which pulsars are culled from the final output in {\tt PsrPopPy}.
+Candidate pulsars get truncated from the final sample due to one or more of the following reasons~\cite{PsrPopPy}: \begin{enumerate} \item SNR $<$ threshold. \item Due to pulse smearing when the effective pulse width is greater than the pulsar period~\cite{handbook}.
 The effective pulse width is given by the quadrature sum of intrinsic pulse width, sampling time, dispersive smearing across the frequency channel and finally smearing due to free electrons in the interstellar medium.
 Analytical expressions for each of these can be found in ~\cite{PsrPopPy}.
-Note however that pulsars which which get excised because of smearing do not have an assigned SNR value.~\footnote{Such pulsars have an imaginary value for the SNR.} \item Pulsars are located outside the volume of the survey.
+Note, however, that pulsars which get excised because of smearing do not have an assigned SNR value and therefore have already been removed by the SNR cutoff ~\footnote{Such pulsars have an imaginary value for the SNR in {\tt PsrPopPy.} } \item Pulsars are located outside the volume of the survey.
 These pulsars are removed based on the RA,DEC \end{enumerate}

-For the Parkes multi-beam survey, the value of SNR used in {\tt PsrPopPy} is equal to 9.0.
-For our sample, out of a total of 229744 pulsars, 128767 were removed because of the SNR cut, while 56514 and 42449 were removed due to smearing and because they were outside the survey area, respectively.
-We first do a series of tests to get to the bottom of the problem which we enumerate below
+For the Parkes Multi-beam survey, the value of SNR used in {\tt PsrPopPy} is equal to 9.0.
+For our sample, out of a total of 2,29,744 pulsars, 1,28,767 were removed because of the SNR cut, while 56,514 and 42,449 were removed due to smearing and because they were outside the survey area, respectively\footnote{This was obtained from the output of populate.py}.
+We first do a series of tests to get to the bottom of the problem, which we enumerate below